 Like I said before, there is no wrong way to DIY.
 Make this Chippy Christmas Tree DIY your own by customizing the ribbon used or paint color.
 I just want to be your inspiration!
 Find ways to make this project your own, but most importantly, HAVE FUN!

 I hope you love this Chippy Christmas Tree DIY and are inspired!
+A great big thank you to PILLAR BLUE BOX for featuring my DIY on her blog!
+Check out her Christmas Round up here!

 See you later, #craftycrew!